World Franchising Network

-With its extensive product line of books, websites, databases, and consulting services, the World Franchising Network is a preeminent supplier of reliable, up-to-date and easy-to-use information on franchising.
+With its extensive product line of analytical and consulting services, FDDs, websites and databases, the World Franchising Network is a preeminent supplier of reliable, up-to-date and easy-to-access information on franchising.
+We accomplish this through:

 - Bond's Top 100 Franchises (7 editions) offers a rigorous analysis of 100 top franchises in the food-service, retail, and service-based industries.
-Selected from over 3,000+ available franchise systems, these companies were evaluated on the basis of historical performance, brand identification, market dynamics, franchisee satisfaction, level of initial training and ongoing support, financial stability, and other key factors.
+Selected from over 4,000+ available franchise systems, these companies were evaluated on the basis of historical performance, brand identification, market dynamics, franchisee satisfaction, level of initial training and ongoing support, financial stability and other key factors.

 - Bond’s Franchise Guide and predecessor book (22 Editions) provided a detailed profile of franchise industry leaders, using ~45 key variables that allowed prospective franchisees to readily compare franchise systems.

 - "How Much Can I Make?"
 (14 editions) presents historical sales, expense and/or profit data on actual franchise operations, as provided by the franchisors themselves.
 This "insider's guide" includes recent earnings claim statements (Item 19s) from the food-service, retail and service-based industry categories.